csiro-easi/easi-notebooks/html/readme.md

 Jupyter notebooks for learning and advancing your use of EASI, https://research.csiro.au/cceo/underpinning-technologies/earth-analytics/.

 - Use the examples in these notebooks to build your own data analysis and applications.
-- These notebooks have been adapted and write for CSIRO's EASI deployments.
+- These notebooks have been adapted and written for CSIRO's EASI deployments.

 These notebooks build on and contribute to the [Open Data Cube](https://github.com/opendatacube), [CEOS](https://ceos.org) and cloud-based EO analytics communities ([Acknowledgment and Credit](../README.md#Acknowledgment-and-Credit)).